androidWG/Discord.fm/README.md

     4. Checkout the v4.5.1 commit with `git checkout 5a02f55c696f16b98f23a8b487f3daa8f644a8d2`
     5. Enter the bootloader folder with `cd bootloader`
     6. Build with `python ./waf distclean all`
+    7. Go back to main directory by entering `cd ..`
+    8. Run `..\Discord.fm\venv\Scripts\python.exe setup.py install` on Windows or `../Discord.fm/venv/Scripts/python setup.py install` on macOS/Linux to install your build of PyInstaller
-    7. Go back to Discord.fm repo with `cd ../../Discord.fm`
+    9. Go back to Discord.fm repo with `cd ../Discord.fm`
 4. Run `python -m venv venv` to set up a virtual environment
 5. Activate the venv with `venv\Scripts\activate.bat` on Windows or `source venv/bin/activate` on macOS/Linux
 6. Run `python -m pip install -r requirements.txt` to install dependencies
-7. Run `python ../pyinstaller/setup.py install` to install your build of PyInstaller
-8. Make a `.env` file on the repo's root folder with 3 keys:
+7. Make a `.env` file on the repo's root folder with 3 keys:
 ```
 lastfm_key = "<Last.fm API key>"
 lastfm_secret = "<Last.fm API secret>"